RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 In a eukaryotic cell, the cell cycle is divided into 2 major phases.
 The **Interphase** & **Mitotic**.

 ### Why divide?
-As a cell gets bigger, it's harder to transport materials and waste around the cell.
-Cells need to transport these materials and waste in and out of the cell quickly unless it wants to die.
-If the cell becomes larger, it becomes inefficient and can poison itself as a result.
+As a cell gets bigger, it's harder to transport materials & waste around the cell.
+Cells need to transport these materials & waste in & out of the cell quickly unless it wants to die.
+If the cell becomes larger, it becomes inefficient & can poison itself as a result.
 Therefore, it divides.

 ### Interphase